srobo/docs/programming/editors/vscode.md

 -->
 </div>

+Interactive debugging is a great way to inspect what your code is doing whilst the simulator is actually running.
+It will allow you to inspect the values of variables throughout the code and even re-run sections to understand how they interact.

+There are two initial setup steps (installing `debugpy` and configuring VSCode) and then two steps each time you want to debug your code.

 ### Install `debugpy`

 In order for VSCode to be able to debug your code as it runs in the simulator